ibmresilient/resilient-community-apps/fn_service_now/docs/customize_snow_guide/README.md

 ---
 ## Overview
-When this Integration is installed, on your ServiceNow instance, you will now have access to the **ResilientHelper** class in any Workflow, UI Action or Script Include.
+When this Integration is installed, on your ServiceNow instance, you will have access to the **ResilientHelper** class in any ServiceNow `Workflow`, `UI Action` or `Script Include`.

-From the architectural diagram above, within ServiceNow, any IBM Resilient action must start with a ServiceNow workflow and ServiceNow workflows are invoked from UI Actions or Business Rules
+From the architectural diagram above, within ServiceNow, any IBM Resilient action must start with a ServiceNow `Workflow`.
+ServiceNow `Workflows` are invoked from `UI Actions` or `Business Rules`.

 This app comes with **4 pre-defined ServiceNow Workflows:**
 1. RES_WF_CreateIncident